aswin-giridhar/aswinlabs/_pages/about.md

 permalink: /about/
 ---

-I try to dabble a bit on NLP, IoT and RL in this blog.
+I try to dabble a bit on NLP, Data Mining, IoT and RL in this blog.
 My main aim for creating this website is to convey my learning to a broader audience.
 All the thoughts and opinions here are my own.
 You can take look at my CV [here](/images/cv.pdf).

-In case you want to discuss, correct info on this website or simply want to say Hi.
+I am a polyglot who knows to speak in English, Tamil, Telugu, Hindi and Chinese(Mandrain).
+In case you want to discuss any topics or simply want to say Hi.
 You can reach out to me on the following platforms:
 <!--* [Website Link](https://aswin-giridhar.github.io/) # currenty decommissioned-->
 * [Github Link](https://github.com/aswin-giridhar/)
 * [Twitter Link](https://twitter.com/aswin_nlp/)